guard/guard-minitest/README.md

 end
 ```

-Or remove the test (or even the `test/performance` directory if it isn't necessary.
+Or remove the test (or even the `test/performance` directory if it isn't necessary).

 ## Usage